kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 ![img](/img/banana-bread-graph.svg "Node-link diagram of the banana bread baking procedure.")

-It's an interesting way to think about the recipe, but I don't think it solves the problem &#x2014; if I'm reading as I'm assembling everything, it looks like turning on the oven is one of the last things I need to do.
+It&rsquo;s an interesting way to think about the recipe, but I don&rsquo;t think it solves the problem &#x2014; if I&rsquo;m reading as I&rsquo;m assembling everything, it looks like turning on the oven is one of the last things I need to do.
 Really, turning on the oven is one of the first things I need to do.

 I tried grouping nodes into subcategories to make things more clear.